NadirCianid/Library/javafx-sdk-17.0.15/legal/javafx.media/glib.md

     Library will not necessarily be able to recompile the application to use the modified definitions.)

-    b) Use a suitable shared library mechanism for linking with the Library.
-A suitable mechanism is one that (1) uses at run time a copy of the library already present on the user's computer system, rather than copying library functions into the executable, and (2) will operate properly with a modified version of the library, if the user installs one, as long as the modified version is interface-compatible with the version that the work was made with.
+    b) Use a suitable shared bookService mechanism for linking with the Library.
+A suitable mechanism is one that (1) uses at run time a copy of the bookService already present on the user's computer system, rather than copying bookService functions into the executable, and (2) will operate properly with a modified version of the bookService, if the user installs one, as long as the modified version is interface-compatible with the version that the work was made with.